joshuacrotts/formal-logic-aiding-tutor/README.md

 __Symbols__ in the left-hand side are swappable.
 If, for instance, you use a different symbol than the ones displayed, you can change it to your liking.
 Simply right-click the symbol and a drop-down will appear, allowing you to select one of several alternatives.

 <h2>Rebuilding FLAT</h2>
 We built FLAT using the Maven architecture and IntelliJ IDE.
 We have, however, designed the project to be IDE-agnostic.
-Though, because we use JavaFX without modules, Java 8 is the only supported version.
-We used Amazon Corretto's JRE8/JDK8, so it's recommended that you do as well.
+Java 18 is the only supported version.
+We used OpenJDK 18, so it's recommended that you do as well.

 To rebuild the project, clone the repository to your computer and open it in whichever IDE you wish.
-Assuming it detects Maven projects correctly (Eclipse, NetBeans, and IntelliJ work), it should open and compile correctly.
+Assuming it detects Maven projects correctly (Eclipse, NetBeans, and IntelliJ work), it should open correctly.

+You may need to resolve the Maven dependencies, so make sure you update them before trying to compile the program.
+Do not try to use a non-Maven goal when executing, as it will almost certainly not work.
+Use `mvn javafx:run` instead to ensure Maven loads the necessary JavaFX modules.

 <h2>References</h2>
 To cite this project, use the following paper citation: